nus-cs2103/website-base/admin/project-scope.md

   <panel type="seamless" header="%%{{ icon_example }} Examples for the _optimize_ direction%%">

   An AddressBook,
-     * for users in a specific profession %%&nbsp;e.g. doctors, salesmen, teachers, etc.%%
+     * for users in a specific profession %%e.g. doctors, salesmen, teachers, etc.%%
-     * based on the nature/scale of contacts %%&nbsp;e.g. huge number of contacts (for HR admins, user group admins), mostly incomplete contacts, highly volatile contact details, contacts become inactive after a specific period (e.g. contract employees)%%
+     * based on the nature/scale of contacts %%e.g. huge number of contacts (for HR admins, user group admins), mostly incomplete contacts, highly volatile contact details, contacts become inactive after a specific period (e.g. contract employees)%%
-     * based on what users do with the contacts %%&nbsp;e.g. organize group events, share info, do business, do analytics%%
+     * based on what users do with the contacts %%e.g. organize group events, share info, do business, do analytics%%

   </panel><p/>